 Reds radio announcer Marty Brennaman received the Ford C. Frick Award on July 23, 2000, in ceremonies at the National Baseball Hall of Fame in Cooperstown, New York.
 The award is presented each year by the Hall of Fame to a broadcaster "for major contributions to the game of baseball."
-Brennaman, Red Barber (WSAI, 1934-38) and Russ Hodges (WFBE, 1932) are the only Reds announcers ever to receive the Hall of Fame's prestigious broadcasting award.
+Brennaman, Red Barber (WSAI, 1934-1938), Al Helfer (WSAI, 1935-36) and Russ Hodges (WFBE, 1932) are the only Reds announcers ever to receive the Hall of Fame's prestigious broadcasting award.
+The 2019 season will be Brennaman's 55th as a broadcaster, his 46th in Cincinnati.
+He will retire following this season.
+Brennaman joined the Reds radio team in 1974 and for 31 seasons (1974-2004) shared the 700 WLW Radio booth with Reds Hall of Fame pitcher Joe Nuxhall.
+In 2019, Brennaman will become only the eighth Major League Baseball broadcaster to work for the same team for at least 46 seasons, joining Vin Scully of the Dodgers (67 seasons, 1950-2016), Ralph Kiner of the Mets (52 seasons, 1962-2013), KC's Denny Matthews (2019 will be his 51st, 1969), Mil's Bob Uecker (2019 will be his 49th, 1971), Jack Buck (48, 1954-2001) & Mike Shannon (2019 will be his 48th, 1972) of the Cardinals and LA's Jaime Jarrín (2019 will be his 47th, 1973).
+At 31 years together, Marty & Joe tied LA's Vin Scully and Jerry Doggett for the longest running broadcast duo in baseball history.
+Brennaman has been named Ohio Sportscaster of the Year 17 times, most recently in 2018.
+He won the Virginia Sportscaster of the Year Award 4 times while broadcasting basketball games for the American Basketball Association's Virginia Squires, baseball games for the New York Mets' Class AAA affiliate in Norfolk and football games for both Virginia Tech and William & Mary.
+He also has broadcast games during the NCAA's men's basketball tournament, including 15 regional tournaments and 11 Final Fours.
 On May 2, 2005 he was inducted into the National Sportscasters and Sportswriters Association Hall of Fame in Salisbury, NC.
 On November 5, 2005 he was inducted into the National Radio Hall of Fame in Chicago.
-In 1999, he was inducted into the Virginia Sports Hall of Fame.
-In October 2013, he was inducted into the Hampton Roads (VA) Sports Hall of Fame.
-In 2009, he was selected by the American Sportscasters Association as one of the Top 50 broadcasters of all time.
-In January 2013, he received the Tom Hammond Lifetime Achievement Award for Sports Broadcasting, presented by the Bluegrass Sports Commission in Lexington, Ky.
-The 2018 season will be Brennaman's 54th as a broadcaster, his 45th in Cincinnati.
-He joined the Reds radio team in 1974 and for 31 seasons (1974-2004) shared the 700 WLW Radio booth with Reds Hall of Fame pitcher Joe Nuxhall.
-Brennaman has been named Ohio Sportscaster of the Year 16 times, most recently in 2009.
-He won the Virginia Sportscaster of the Year Award 4 times while broadcasting basketball games for the American Basketball Association's Virginia Squires, baseball games for the New York Mets' Class AAA affiliate in Norfolk and football games for both Virginia Tech and William & Mary.
-He also has broadcast games during the NCAA's men's basketball tournament, including 15 regional tournaments and 11 Final Fours.
+In 1999 he was inducted into the Virginia Sports Hall of Fame.
+In October 2013 he was inducted into the Hampton Roads (VA) Sports Hall of Fame.
+In 2009 he was selected by the American Sportscasters Association as one of the Top 50 broadcasters of all time.
+In January 2013 he received the Tom Hammond Lifetime Achievement Award for Sports Broadcasting, presented by the Bluegrass Sports Commission in Lexington, Ky.
 His son, Thom, also is a Reds broadcaster.
 Marty's wife's name is Amanda.
-He has two daughters, Dawn and Ashley, and seven grandchildren, Dylan & Cal Venerus, Ella Mae & Luke Brennaman, Aidan & Tanner Shirley and Grace Koch.
+He has 2 daughters, Dawn and Ashley, and 7 grandchildren, Dylan & Cal Venerus, Ella Mae & Luke Brennaman, Aidan & Tanner Shirley and Grace Koch.

-For the seventh straight season, former infielder Doug Flynn will broadcast select games on the Reds on Radio network.
-He has previous experience in broadcasting as the color commentator for University of Kentucky baseball and the Kentucky high school state baseball championships.
-In three of the last five years, Doug was the color man for the USA vs Canada softball game on ESPN3 and in 2014 and 2015 he was on the broadcast team for the CBS Sports Network's Minor League Game of the Week.
+For the eighth straight season, former infielder Doug Flynn will broadcast select games on the Reds on Radio network and will co-host with Jeff Piecoro FOX Sports Ohio's 30-minute magazine show, Reds Weekly.
+He has previous experience in broadcasting as the color commentator for University of Kentucky baseball, returning to that booth again in 2019, and the Kentucky high school state baseball championships.
+From 2012-2016, Doug was the color man for the USA vs Canada softball game on ESPN3 and in 2014 and 2015 he was on the broadcast team for the CBS Sports Network's Minor League Game of the Week.
 He also has co-hosted a television show about high school sports and a radio show geared toward fishing and currently hosts Kentucky Life, a show on Kentucky Education TV about the history of the state.
 Signed by the Reds in August 1971 as an amateur free agent out of the University of Kentucky, Flynn played in the Major Leagues for 11 seasons with the Reds, Mets, Expos, Rangers and Tigers.
 He appeared in 89 games in 1975 and 93 games in 1976 as the Big Red Machine won consecutive World Series titles.
-In 1980, while with New York, he won the Rawlings Gold Glove Award for second basemen and remains the only Mets player to win that award at that position.
-Doug lives in Lexington with his wife, Olga, and dogs Kodi and Buddy.
+In 1980 while with New York, he won the Rawlings Gold Glove Award for second basemen and remains the only Mets player to win that award at that position.
+Doug lives in Lexington with his wife, Olga, and dogs Kodi, Buddy and Jackson.